SAE 304 stainless steel: Corrosion resistance

 304 stainless steel is also very sensitive at room temperature to the thiosulfate anions released by the oxidation of pyrite (as encountered in acid mine drainage) and can undergo severe pitting corrosion problems when in close contact with pyrite- or sulfide-rich clay materials exposed to oxidation.

 For more severe corrosion conditions, when 304 stainless steel is too sensitive to pitting or crevice corrosion by chlorides or general corrosion in acidic applications, it is commonly replaced by 316 stainless steel.

-304 and 302 Stainless Steels are subject to chloride stress fracture failure when used in tropical salt water conditions such as oil or gas rigs.
-316SS is the preferred alloy for these conditions.
+304 and 302 stainless steels are subject to chloride stress fracture failure when used in tropical salt water conditions such as oil or gas rigs.
+316 stainless steel is the preferred alloy for these conditions.

+Mechanical properties

+304 stainless steel cannot be heat treated—instead it can be strengthened by cold working.
+It is weakest in the annealed condition, and is strongest in the full-hard condition.
+The tensile yield strength ranges from 30000 to 153000 psi.

+The density is 0.286 lb/in3, and its modulus of elasticity ranges from 26.6 to 29.0 e6psi.

 Applications

 304 stainless steel is used for a variety of household and industrial applications such as food handling and processing equipment, screws, machinery parts, utensils, and exhaust manifolds.
 304 stainless steel is also used in the architectural field for exterior accents such as water and fire features.
 It is also a common coil material for vaporizers.

-Early SpaceX Starships used SAE 301 Stainless Steel in their construction, before moving over to SAE 304L for the SN7 test tank and Starship SN8 in 2020.
+Early SpaceX Starships used SAE 301 stainless steel in their construction, before moving over to SAE 304L for the SN7 test tank and Starship SN8 in 2020.